pymedphys/pymedphys/paper.md

+<mark>PLEASE MAKE ANY AND ALL EDITS YOU SEE FIT</mark>
 ---
 title: 'PyMedPhys: A community effort to develop an open standard library for Medical Physics in Python'
 tags:
   - Python
-  - medical physics
+  - Medical Physics
-  - radiation therapy
+  - Radiation Therapy
-  - diagnostic imaging
+  - Diagnostic Imaging
-  - dicom
+  - DICOM
 authors:
   - name: Simon Biggs^[co-first author]
     orcid: